Explore Osaka’s Dashi Broth Culture

 Visit and experience the true power of udon that made Michelin’s Bib Gourmand list.

-Their second location opened within Daimaru Shinsaibashi department store that reopened in September 2019 after a renewal.
+Their second location opened within Daimaru Shinsaibashi department store.

 Another Udon Dish Born in Osaka